“Climate Change, Migration, and Vulnerability”

 “Migration of Pacific Islanders to Oregon: Assessing Quality of Life Facilitators and Inhibitors”

-Migration is increasing from Pacific Islands to mainland United States for several factors including education, jobs, family, and health.
+Migration from Pacific Islands to mainland United States has been increasing for several factors including education, jobs, family, and health.
 Though climate change is not (yet) a primary driver of emigration, it is often cited as a reason to not return to the islands.
 This migration often happens quite quickly, with little planning, and the transition to a new way of life may not occur as seamlessly as hoped.

 See the video recording here